GET A FREE CONSULTATION

 When you miss a court date, the consequences extend beyond the immediate moment.
 The court may issue a bench warrant for your arrest, revoke or increase your bail, or even add new charges.
 These outcomes can worsen your situation and complicate your defense strategy.
 Understanding what happens if you miss a court date and knowing what steps to take is essential for protecting your rights.

 If you find yourself in this situation, time is critical.
-Contacting an experienced criminal defense attorney should be your first step.
+Contacting an experienced Louisiana criminal defense attorney should be your first step.
 An attorney can explain your legal options and work to minimize the damage.
 At the Ikerd Law Firm, we specialize in helping clients address missed court dates and the challenges that may follow.

 The Importance of Court Dates in Criminal Defense